• Skip to primary navigation

 Prerequisites For Set Java_Home

-If on your system, Java is not installed then, Follow the below Step To Configure the Java_Home so that we can run java command anywhere in our system.
+If Java is not installed on your system, follow the steps below to configure the Java_Home so that we can run the Java command anywhere in our system.

 Advanced System Settings